 LightHawk Transports Endangered Gray Wolves to Colorado for Release

-January 21, 2025 (Grand Junction, CO) – LightHawk, a 501(c)(3) nonprofit organization, completed the successful transport of 15 endangered gray wolves from British Columbia, Canada to Colorado on January 16, 2025.
-This critical mission, completed over three flights by a LightHawk volunteer pilot, ensured the safe transport of the wolves and their handlers.
+January 22, 2025 (Grand Junction, CO) – LightHawk, a 501(c)(3) nonprofit organization, completed the successful transport of fifteen endangered gray wolves from British Columbia, Canada to Colorado on January 16, 2025.
+This critical mission, completed over three flights by LightHawk volunteer pilots, ensured the safe transport of the wolves and their handlers.
 Upon arriving in Colorado, the wolves were transferred by Colorado Parks and Wildlife staff for their reintroduction into the wild.

 “This collaborative effort reflects the invaluable role aviation can play in conservation,” said Jim Becker, CEO of LightHawk.
 “By minimizing stress and facilitating efficient transport, we support critical conservation efforts for the recovery and long-term survival of these and other endangered species.”